 Ladies and gentlemen, welcome to Honolulu!

 Wanna see more?
-Then do stay tuned for my next review, which is a full review of the Hawaiian airlines A330 premium economy product on the flight back to San Diego from Honolulu.
+Then do stay tuned for my next post, which is a full review of Hawaiian Airlines Extra Comfort (premium economy) on the flight back to San Diego from Honolulu.

 Pros and cons of Hawaiian Airlines first class